rafaytalpur/Answers/README.md

 DatabaseSample.db is a sample database with values already inserted as an example.

-Following the steps below will create a new empty database the first time the program is run.

 ###### NOTE:
 While you can use your browser to test GET requests, you will need a different tool to test other requests.
 I recommend using Postman for testing all POST, PUT and DELETE requests.